IslamAhmd95/python-practice-projects/11.sqlmodel/1.sqlmodel-basics/alembic_sqlmodel_setup.md

         - Generate Migration
             `alembic revision --autogenerate -m "add age column to users"`

-            - Alembic will compare Base.metadata (your models) with the actual DB schema.
+            - Alembic will compare SQLModel.metadata (your models) with the actual DB schema.
             - It will generate a new file inside alembic/versions/ with the necessary ALTER TABLE statement.
         - Apply the Migration
             `alembic upgrade head`